Logical Leaps: Fostering Logic Skills in Kindergarten

 The Early Steps of Logical Thinking

 Teaching logic to children in their kindergarten years is crucial for developing critical thinking and problem-solving skills.
 In an era where screens are a go-to solution, it's important to find alternative ways that engage young minds in logical reasoning.
-Little Cubbie, with its unique approach through books and exercises in pattern making and relations, offers an innovative, screen-free option for nurturing logical skills.

 Understanding Logic in Early Childhood